 Now might be time to look for opportunities.
 Cheap stocks abound during times of stock market volatility and times of economic recession.
 You could pad your retirement account, or enhance your income portfolio.
 Even beginning investors can benefit by investing in index investments that have a little less risk than some other individual investments.

 If you are a little more advanced as an investor, you can look for other opportunities.
-It might be a good time to buy precious metals, before they skyrocket higher.
+It might be a good time to buy precious metals before they skyrocket higher.
 (Some think that now might be a good time for silver, especially if gold is to rich for your blood right now.)
-You might also find interesting opportunities in currencies, or other investments.
+You might also find interesting opportunities in currencies or other investments.
 Times when the real estate market is doing poorly might produce opportunities for you to buy cheap property to hold on to for a time.
-During the last economic recession, freelancers were able to find a number of opportunities as companies looked for skilled workers with lower overhead.
+During the last economic recession, freelancers were able to find a number of opportunities as companies looking for skilled workers with lower overhead.

-Instead of dwelling on how horrible everything is, you can be on the look out for opportunities in times of market and economic uncertainty.
+Instead of dwelling on how horrible everything is, you can be on the lookout for opportunities in times of market and economic uncertainty.